qkaiser/collectd-graphite-docker/README.md

 ### Monitoring autoconfiguration

-The `grmwl build` command take a workspace name and a network interface name to generate a collectd configuration file automagically.
+The `grmwl start` command take a workspace name and a network interface name to generate a collectd configuration file automagically.
 We configure collectd to provide the following :

 * DNS traffic monitoring with dns plugin
 * ICMP echo requests to default gateway (response time, droprate, stddev) with ping plugin